MichaelCurrin/docsify-js-tutorial/docs/README.md

 This project is for you if you answer yes to any of the following:

-- New to making a docs site?
+- Are you new to making a docs site?
 - Tired of writing HTML/CSS/JS and just want to write docs using plain markdown?
 - Never heard of DocsifyJS?
 - Want to add features and style to your DocsifyJS site?